Curse of the Puppet Master: Development

 In the VideoZone for Puppet Master 5: The Final Chapter, Charles Band stated that while the film was intended to be the final installment of the Puppet Master series, a spin-off trilogy titled Puppet Wars was planned to begin in 1995 with the first entry tentatively titled Puppet Wars: The First Chapter.
 In Castle Freaks Videozone, the name was revealed to have been changed to Curse of the Puppet Master, with the plot involving Andre Tulon and the puppets in World War 2 fighting a mummy.
 The Puppet Wars series was canceled as a result of Paramount Pictures ending its distribution deal with Full Moon Entertainment in 1995.

 Due to fan demand, Puppet Master was brought back in 1998 with a new film, reusing the Curse of the Puppet Master name.
 Production began around November 1997, and the film was shot over the course of eight days on a $200,000 budget.
 David W. Allen did not return to provide stop-motion effects, so the puppets were operated entirely using rod and string puppets, along with archival footage.

 Release

-Curse of the Puppet Master was released direct to video on VHS and Video CD in 1998.
-The film was released on DVD for the first time in 2012 as part of a nine-film collection of the series by Echo Bridge Home Entertainment.
+Curse of the Puppet Master was released direct to video on VHS and DVD in 1998.
+The film was re-released on DVD in 2012 as part of a nine-film collection of the series by Echo Bridge Home Entertainment.

 In 2017, the film was released on Blu-ray as part of a box set in a container resembling Andre Toulon's trunk.
 Due to issues with the original film negative, a lot of footage in this release was taken from the lower-quality VHS release and some visual effects were redone digitally.
 This Blu-ray was released in 2020 as part of a different box set that included all the same contents, minus the wooden trunk.